DouglasUrner/ABRP-Tutorial/6.1/necessary-and-nice.md

 # Nice To Have

+* A laptop or desktop computer for planning.
 * The ChargePoint app.
 * Apps for any of the charging networks that you use on a regular basis.